4-H Shooting Sports Programs: Youth Development

 Students in school grades 4 through 12 are welcome to participate.
 Age is less important than maturity, the ability to follow rules, and the motor skills to handle a firearm or bow safely.

 The 4-H slogan is "Learn by doing".
 Students are given a period of classroom training followed by hands on training.
 As students develop skills they are encouraged to assist younger students as coaches.
 This allows students to develop skills and confidence leading to true self-esteem.
 Not all students will excel academically nor will they excel athletically, shooting sports is one area where size, physical strength and memorization skills are not necessary to achieve excellence.

 Venues

 While 4-H provides the education, training, and support to start a program, many programs are run and financed through local gun clubs.
 Gun clubs often provide ranges, rifles, bows, targets, arrows and ammunition for the program.
 Many clubs are looking for qualified people to run a youth shooting sports program.

 Safety

 Knowledge of and practice of safe handling of bows and firearms is a primary concern of 4-H Safety Education in Shooting Sports.
 Students are drilled in safe handling procedures and are encouraged to develop at their own pace.
+Students learn valuable life skills about Firearm Safety that they can take forward with them into their adult lives.